magenx/Magento-2-aws-cluster-terraform/README.md

 - Transparent billing no unforeseen payments at any time
 - No sudden surplus resources outside the plan

 Obviously, PaaS intermediaries also use Amazon cloud.
 Using the same technology only by limiting you with side contract and making you pay 10 times more.

+**Other benefits of using your own AWS Cloud account**: [Reserver Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-reserved-instances.html)
+Reserved Instances provide you with significant savings on your Amazon EC2 costs compared to On-Demand Instance pricing.
+With Savings Plans, you make a commitment to a consistent usage amount, measured in USD per hour.
+This provides you with the flexibility to use the instance configurations that best meet your needs and continue to save money.

 <br />